kungchinglin/erdos_bootcamp_2021/04_webapp/page_model.md

 Our case is a binary classification: we predict popular posts, defined as the posts with top 5% percentile of scores.

-To train and evaluate the data, we split the data (into training and test sets) by time.
-We use Jan-Mar posts as training set and April posts as test set.

 We include and combine the following as features into TF-IDF:
 1. Title of post
 2. Body of post